michaeljymsgutierrez/arm-js-library/README.md

 #### Initialization

-Somewhere on your application create and store new ARM instance.
+Somewhere on your application init, create and store new ARM instance.
 ```javascript
 // Create a new instance of ARM
 import ApiResourceManager from 'arm-js-library'